Greetings - Welcome to My Wood

+Greetings!
+Welcome to my wood—where meaning dwells in the everyday stuff of life and ideas linger in the fire.
+It's doubtful we'll end on the path from which we begin.
 I started owlinthewood as a place to collect my research projects, which began with diet and food due to an illness I contracted in 2009.

 Last updated February 12, 2017